 Hawk-eye was introduced in cricket in 2001 and since has been one of the biggest revelations in the modern sport.
 Invented by a former Buckinghamshire player Dr. Paul Hawkins, Hawk-eye was accepted as a part of the Decision Review System by ICC in 2008.
 The biggest gift of technology is that it enlightens both sides of the coin.
 On one hand, it validates the umpire’s wisdom for the spectators and on the other; it allows the players to challenge umpire’s decision.

-Hawk-eye as a whole package has made the viewing experience a whole lot better by providing pitch maps of the bowlers, areas where batsman have scored their runs, reaction time for the batsman, etc. The six cameras used by the technology can also be used to measure the speed of the bowler more accurately (well as long as broadcasters decide not to use it as entertainment gig).
-Overall it has played a huge roll in introducing a modern feature (DRS) in the game and makes the sports a lot less fallible.
+Hawk-eye as a whole package has made the viewing experience a whole lot better.
+It provides pitch maps of the bowlers, areas where batsman have scored their runs, reaction time for the batsman, etc. The six cameras used by the technology can also be used to measure the speed of the bowler more accurately.
+Overall it has played a huge role in introducing a modern feature (DRS) in the game, making the sport a lot less fallible.

 #2.
 Snicko and Hot Spot: